pandas-dev/pandas/doc/source/install.rst

        `lxml`_ or `html5lib`_ or both.
        :func:`~pandas.read_html` will **not** work with *only*
        `BeautifulSoup4`_ installed.
-     * You are highly encouraged to read :ref:`HTML reading gotchas
+     * You are highly encouraged to read :ref:`HTML Table Parsing <faq.html>`.
-       <html-gotchas>`.
-It explains issues surrounding the installation and
+       It explains issues surrounding the installation and usage of the above three libraries.
-       usage of the above three libraries
+       Additionally, if you're using `Anaconda`_ you should definitely read.
      * You may need to install an older version of `BeautifulSoup4`_:
        Versions 4.2.1, 4.1.3 and 4.0.2 have been confirmed for 64 and 32-bit
        Ubuntu/Debian